Naked Among Wolves (1963 film): Plot

 Buchenwald concentration camp, early 1945.
 A Polish prisoner named Jankowski, who has been on a death march from Auschwitz, brings a suitcase to the camp.
 When the inmates in the storage building open it, they discover a three-year-old child.
 Jankowski tells them he is the son of a couple from the Warsaw Ghetto, both of whom perished.
 Prisoner Kropinski becomes attached to the boy, and begs Kapo André Höfel to save him.
 Höfel, who is a member of the camp's secret communist underground, consults with senior member Bochow.
 He is instructed to send the child on the next transport to Sachsenhausen.
 Höfel cannot bring himself to do so, and hides him.
 Jankowski is deported to Sachsenhausen alone.

 SS man Zweiling stumbles upon Höfel and his friend, fellow communist Pippig, as they play with the child.
-Knowing well that the American Army is approaching, Zweiling is convinced to turn a blind eye, hoping to present himself as a humane guard to the Americans.
+Knowing well that the American Army is approaching, Zweiling decides to turn a blind eye, hoping to present himself as a humane guard to the Americans.
 His wife tells him to get rid of the boy to avoid punishment by his superiors.
 Zweiling writes a denunciation letter to the Gestapo, making it appear as if it was composed by a prisoner.
 Kluttig and Reineboth, two other SS officers, realize that Zweiling was the informant, but choose to ignore it; they begin to search for the child.
 Kluttig is keen on massacring the camp's surviving prisoners, but commandant Schwahl forbids it, fearing American retribution - although he knows of the secret resistance.
 Kluttig and Reineboth brutally torture Höfel and Kropinski, but they refuse to tell the boy's whereabouts.
-The resistance's leaders meet to discuss the crisis, that may bring about an SS crackdown before their planned uprising.
-They determine to save the child, who is hidden in a barrack.
+The resistance leaders meet to discuss the crisis which threatens to bring about an SS crackdown before their planned uprising.
+They decide to save the child, who is hidden in a barrack.

 Reineboth takes all the personnel of the storage chamber to an investigation by the Gestapo.
-Pippig is subject to horrible torture.
+Pippig is subjected to horrible torture.
 After seeing his injuries, prisoner August Rose has a nervous breakdown and confesses all.
 Pippig dies of his wounds.
 Kluttig raids the barrack, but cannot find the child.

 The SS plan to evacuate the camp.
 They order camp elder Krämer, who is also the communists' covert leader, to organize the prisoners for transport.
 Krämer manages to stall the preparations by pretending to cooperate.
 Resistance leader Bogorski, a Soviet prisoner-of-war, reveals that he hid the child on his own, where Kluttig would not find him.
 As the deadline for evacuation nears, the boy is taken out from his hiding.
 Kluttig enters the room where the inmates are gathered, intending to shoot the child, but the prisoners form a wall around him and force Kluttig to leave.
 Krämer orders an armed uprising.
 The prisoners, led by Bogorski, drive out the remaining SS.
 Most of them survive and flee wearing civilian clothing.
 Höfel and Kropinski are freed from their cells.
 Krämer takes the boy out as the camp is liberated.